 Of course, this doesn’t diminish the importance of eating well, staying active, and getting enough sleep.
 It also doesn’t give you a free pass at smoking cigarettes or drinking lots of booze!
 Using essential oils for cancer prevention should be part of a bigger wellness routine, starting with these 5 cancer-fighting oils.1

 Chamomile isn’t just a calming bedtime remedy.
 Apigenin, its major flavonoid, is a chemoprotective agent.
-It regulates the cellular
+It regulates the cellular response to oxidative stress, suppresses inflammation, and inhibits the spreading of cancer cells.
+Talk about a triple threat.

 Yet, apigenin’s claim to fame is the ability to induce autophagy, or natural self-destruction.
 The result: cancer cell death, otherwise known as apoptosis.
 The best part is that it won’t harm or suppress normal cells in the process.2 3

 For centuries, thyme essential oil has been used as a food preservative.
 It possesses anti-inflammatory, anti-microbial, and digestive benefits.
-But thanks to the active compounds called thymol and carvacrol, it
+But thanks to the active compounds called thymol and carvacrol, it can also ward off cancer.

 As antioxidants, these substances neutralize free radicals by donating an electron.
 Moreover, thyme is very toxic to cancer cells!
 It’s so potent that it can destroy human cancer cells found in the mouth and liver.4 5 6

 Are you a fan of herby aromas?
-You’ll be glad to know that rosemary, a fragrant evergreen
+You’ll be glad to know that rosemary, a fragrant evergreen shrub, is a top choice for cancer prevention.
+It contains carnosic acid and carnosol, two powerful antioxidants that destroy free radicals before healthy cells take a hit.7

 As an essential oil, rosemary doesn’t lose these benefits.
 A 2014 study in Interdisciplinary Toxicology even found that rosemary oil can induce apoptosis by messing with cancer cell DNA.
 As a result, these cells die, leaving normal ones unscathed.8

 Oregano is known for its antimicrobial properties, but according to research, the perks don’t stop there.
-A 2017 study in the journal Molecules shares that oregano has thymol and carvacrol, the same antioxidants found
+A 2017 study in the journal Molecules shares that oregano has thymol and carvacrol, the same antioxidants found in thyme.
+Therefore, oregano can do a stellar job at scavenging free radicals.9

 The oil also contains 4-terpineol, a compound that stops growth and spreading of cancer cells.
 It’s actually been found to combat breast and colon cancer, so it’s certainly worth noting.10